thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 {% include images-gallery.html imageCollection="edge-type-1" %}

-This alias filters edges whose edge type is "edge instance" and whose names start with “Edge”.
+This alias filters edges with an edge type of "edge instance" and names starting with "Edge".

 Let’s use an added alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Edge type" alias in the "Entity alias" field.
 Click "Add" and apply changes.
 The Entities table widget that displays edges with the edge type "edge instance" and whose name begins with "Edge" has been added.

 {% include images-gallery.html imageCollection="edge-type-2" %}

-### Api Usage State
+### API Usage State

 There is an API Usage layout in the main menu of the TB platform.
 API Usage shows full statistics on the platform.
 Api Usage State alias allows fetching only the data you need from the user dashboard statistics.